mishe-schemmann/thingforward-io-site/source/blog/2016-11-22-getting-started-with-platformio-and-esp8266.html.markdown

 -------------------------------------------------------------------------------------------------------------------------[1095 ] advancedSerial   arduino, atmelavr, atmelsam, espressif8266, intel_arc32, teensy "Vasily Klenov": An Arduino library with additions to vanilla Serial.print().
 Chainable methods and verbosity levels.
 Suitable for debug messages.
 ```

-The Compatibility column tells me that it should work on my ESP boards, so i install it using:
+The compatibility column tells me that it should work on my ESP boards, so i install it using:

 ```bash
 $ pio lib install advancedserial